DFHack/dfhack/docs/Documentation.rst

 The source ``.rst`` files are compiled to HTML for viewing in a browser and to text format for viewing in-game.
-For in-game help, the help text is read from its installed location in ``hack/docs`` under the DF directory for in-game display.
+For in-game help, the help text is read from its installed location in ``hack/docs`` under the DF directory.

-Remember, everything should be documented!
-If it's not clear *where* a particular thing should be documented, ask on Discord or in the DFHack thread on Bay12 -- as well as getting help, you'll be providing valuable feedback that makes it easier for future readers!
+When writing documentation, remember that everything should be documented!
+If it's not clear *where* a particular thing should be documented, ask on Discord or in the DFHack thread on Bay12 -- you'll not only be getting help, you'll also be providing valuable feedback that makes it easier for future contributers to find documentation on how to write the documentation!

 Try to keep lines within 80-100 characters, so it's readable in plain text in the terminal - Sphinx (our documentation system) will make sure